Emerging Europe’s greatest scams

 In the decade after the boom years of the noughties Russia’s banking sector became the scene of a daylight robbery as banker after banker helped themselves to their depositors' money.
 When the Central Bank of Russia (CBR) finally stepped in and started closing down banks it eventually cost the country the equivalent of 5% of GDP to bail out the strategically important banks and reimburse the depositors under the deposit insurance scheme.

 When the regulator got round to shuttering a dodgy bank it typically found at least a $1bn hole in the balance sheet and the owners long gone.
-As the first RUB1.4mn ($23,555 at 2017 exchange rates) of deposits are covered by an insurance scheme the clean-up cost the government about $50bn by 2017, and that was before it took on that year the really big commercial banks, the so-called Garden Ring banks, that could threaten the entire financial system’s stability if they collapsed.
+As the first RUB1.4mn ($23,555 at 2017 exchange rates) of deposits are covered by an insurance scheme the clean-up cost the government about $50bn by 2017, and that was before it that year took on the really big commercial banks, the so-called Garden Ring banks, that could threaten the entire financial system’s stability if they collapsed.

 It took the regulator almost two decades to tackle the problem of insiders stealing from their own banks.
 The campaign started when the central bank decided to close the aptly named Sodbiznesbank in July 2004.
 It was the first time the CBR had pulled a bank licence and accused the management of breaking money-laundering laws.
 The decision came as such a shock it caused a mini-banking crisis as rumours flashed around the market that the CBR had a “blacklist” of smaller banks it wanted to shutter.